Skip to content

 dim_completeness = sum(completeness_scores) / total

-dim_accuracy = sum(quality_scores) / total
+dim_accuracy = sum(quality_scores) / total if self._scorer else 0.0

 dim_uniqueness = unique_count / total